cloudspannerecosystem/dynamodb-adapter/README.md

 ### 2. Creation for configuration files
 There are two folders in [config-files](./config-files).
-* **production** : It will be used to store the config files related to Production Environment.
+* **production** : It is used to store the config files related to the Production Environment.
-* **staging** : It will be used to store the config files related to Production Environment.
+* **staging** : It is used to store the config files related to the Staging Environment.

 Add the configuration in the given files:
 #### config.{env}.json